ginkgobioworks/gen/paper/main.md

 ## Updating the Graph

 Updating a graph has varying levels of difficulty.
+Linear sequences can be indexed in an intuitive way by coordinates whereas graphs are indexed by nodes.
+Sequence graphs are difficult to refer to specific positions within the graph because positions are dependent upon the edges traversed to each position.
+Thus, the trivial graph with only a single path can be treated like a linear sequence, but graphs full of heterozygous changes require far more effort as changes of unequal length create ambiguity into positions conditionally on which edges were traversed.
-Gen's data model allows scenarios where it may not be possible to have a consistent index into a sequence.
-For example, if a heterozygous change is present at base 15 of chromosome 1, all positions after that position may not be unambiguously indexable.
-For this, various operations are possible to address the increasing levels of complexity.
+For this, various approaches are possible to address the increasing levels of complexity.
+Where possible, existing standards were used or expanded upon.

-A vcf file may be provided to the `update` command to incorporate any changes identified.

-Accessions can be created as part of updates to provide areas of a graph that can be referenced unambiguously.
+A vcf file of alternative alleles can be used to incorporate changes with multiple samples supported.
+Accessions may also be encoded into the VCF file via the INFO tag, where the GAN and GAA tag can be used to provide the accession name and the allele index for the named accession (fig. [vcf_example a](vcf_example/final.svg).
+If an accession has been made, it can be used in subsequent changes to refer to a relative region within the graph ((fig. [vcf_example b] (vcf_example/final.svg))

+A graph alignment format (GAF) can be used to insert aligned sequences into the graph (fig. [gaf_example] (gaf_example/final.svg).
+Here, a csv file can be used to provide anchoring sequences to identify a position for a change to be inserted between.
+The transform command will take this csv, and produce a fasta file that can be aligned via available graph alignment tools such as minigraph or vg.
+Then, the resulting GAF and csv file can be provided to the update command to apply these changes to the graph.
+Additionally, the GAF file can be manually edited to fine tune the precise update location as graph aligners may not fully match what users want.

-Alignments may be used to insert new sequences into a graph.
+A graphical fragment assembly (GFA) can be used to augment a graph.
+Here, xxxx.

-A GFA may be provided with updates to a path.

-A fasta file may be inserted at a given position.
+For simple graphs such as a plasmid or haploid organisms where linear indexing is possible, a fasta file may be provided to insert its contents ito a given position.

-A custom library format may be provided.
+For pooled updates, a custom library format may be provided.

 A GenBank file can be provided with changes annotated.
 Currently, we only support changes encoded in the Geneious format.

-Changes can be made with respect to the initially imported sequence (often the reference sequence), or to a derived sample graph.

 ## Sample Lineage